aurelia/framework/doc/article/en-US/setup-webpack.md

 3. **Javascript optimization**.

-  * To diliver a smaller bundle for production.
+  * To deliver a smaller bundle for production.
 Add to your `plugins` in the configuration:

       ```js
       new webpack.optimize.UglifyJsPlugin({